RosterElf Logo

 Put this fundamental information in place from the start by using time and attendance software.
 You'll make any new timekeeping initiative much easier to handle if you know you're documenting attendance data in a coherent and accurate form.

-2. Establish a Direct Point of Contact
+2. Establish a direct point of contact

 With a clear management structure, reporting on attendance problems is simple.

 Whether it's per shift, per location, or per department, assign someone the role of timekeeping.
-Indicate that they should work with employees to find solutions to problems that are affecting their attendance instead of reprimanding latecomers.
+Indicate that they should work with employees to find solutions to problems affecting their attendance instead of reprimanding latecomers.

 Employees can bring up and address issues that could otherwise cause them to be late with the help of an open-door policy.

-3. Monitor Data Constantly
+3. Monitor data constantly

 Timekeeping via manual entry is prone to mishaps.
 Employees are more likely to forget their arrival or departure times the longer you leave gaps in the data.
 When possible, you should gather such data daily, or at the very least every week, if your organisation is still using manual timecards.